Small musings with big implications.

 The point of today’s musings is something I thought of a lot during those precious weeks:

-Some things cannot be cured. be healed.
+Some things cannot be cured.

 In our modern Western culture, we sometimes confuse the meaning of those two words.
 Yet they are the very core of hospice work.